"And you are the easiest person to fool"

 As someone who did relatively well in academic contexts, it's really easy to let that develop into a sense of invulnerability to being wrong and deafness to contrary opinions.

-It's also easy to reach out to some misguided sense of authority, rest on the comfort of past achievement, and to let believe it is in some way inherent to yourself.
+It's also easy to reach for some misguided sense of authority, rest on the comfort of past achievement, and to believe it is in some way inherent to yourself.

 Reality is the ultimate check.

 What's the hypothesis?
-What's the distillable observation, were it to be true?
+What's the observable outcome if it were to be true?
 Did the actual results hold up to the expected outcomes?

 We fool ourselves into believing we always proceed logically like this.